sonipapa/Interactive-Lab-Hub/Lab 3/README.md

 1. Sketch ideas for what you'll work on in lab on Wednesday.

+My idea is a **Not So Accurate Lie Detector**.
+When the participant presses the button sensor and says something/answers a question, audio would be streamed from the Pi to my browser.
+I will then tell the Pi whether it's a lie by my wish, so that the Pi would give the feedback from me the wizard to the participant.

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*

+My zoom roommates are Yimeng Sun, Renzhi Hu, Zhonghao Zhan, Panda Xu, Yuanhao Chu, and Yanjun Zhou.
+They all agreed that my idea is a feasible system and I could start working on it.
+Yimeng Sun: It's not "Not So Accurate."
+Still have 50% chance to be acccurate.
+Renzhi Hu: Maybe let the Pi speak to the participant for giving feedback.
+Zhonghao Zhan: Maybe could try to use a pulse sensor to actually detect if it's a lie.
+Panda Xu: Or maybe give red light for lies, green light for truth.
+Yuanhao Chu: Sounds cool.
+It should be working.
+Yanjun Zhou: Sounds feasible.

 ## Prototype your system